 |Director : Jean-Michel ALONSO (firstname.lastname@example.org)|

 Main research topics of the Neisseria unit, National Reference Center for the Meningococci, are in the field of the molecular epidemiology and pathogenesis of infections due to Neisseria meningitidis, including the molecular typing of clinical isolates from invasive infections.
-Experimental research focuses on the characterization of virulence factors and the study of genetic alterations involved in resistance to α -lactam antibiotics.
+Experimental research focuses on the characterization of virulence factors and protective antigens through the development of cellular and murine models.

-5. The polymorphism of the gene penA and its relationship to reduced susceptibility to penicillin.
-The current incidence of N. meningitidis strains with reduced susceptibility to penicillin G (MIC?0.125mg/L) reaches approximately 30%.
-We have studied the polymorphism of the gene penA, encoding the penicillin-binding protein 2 (PBP2), among clinical isolates, including penicillin-susceptible strains (MIC<0.125mg/L) and strains with diminished susceptibility (1 mg/L>MIC?0.125mg/L).
-Strains with MIC of penicillin <0.125mg/L (penS) harbored identical or highly related penA alleles, whereas strains with MIC >0.125mg/L (penI) harbored altered sequences of penA but the sequence encoding the catalytic site on PBP2 was highly conserved.
+2.5.
+The polymorphism of the penA gene and its relationship to susceptibility to penicillin.
+The incidence of N. meningitidis strains with reduced susceptibility to penicillin G reaches 30%.
+Strains with MIC of penicillin <0.125mg/L (penS) harbor identical penA alleles, whereas strains with MIC >0.125mg/L (penI) harbor altered sequences of penA.
 Transformation of penS strains into penI was obtained in vitro or by mixed culture of both genotypes, suggesting a direct correlation between alterations of penA and the expression of diminished susceptibility to penicillin.
-By comparatively testing the affinity of purified recombinant PBP2 from either penS or penI strains, we have found that PBP2 from penI has lower affinity than that of penS, suggesting conformational changes in the penI PBP2 in the vicinity of the the catalytic site on PBP2.

-5.1.
-Analyzing the structure of N. meningitidis peptidoglycan and its modifications in penI strains.
-Since PBPs are involved in the synthesis of peptidoglycan, we have analyzed the detailed structure of peptidoglycan by mass-spectrometry and chromatography and characterized 28 different muropeptide species.
-PenI clinical isolates as well as isogenic penA mutants from a penS strain have altered structure of their peptidoglycan represented by an augmentation in muropeptides sharing a particular pentapeptide (GlcNac and MurNac).
-These structural alterations of peptidoglycan are directly linked to the structural changes of PBP2 in penI strains, suggesting that N. meningitidis isolates with diminished susceptibility to penicillin G have important alterations of their cell wall.
-Moreover, these alterations may affect the virulence of such strains (see above 1.2).
+2.5.1.
+The structure of N. meningitidis peptidoglycane and its modifications in penI strains.
+Since PBPs are involved in the synthesis of peptidoglycane, we have analyzed the detailed structure of peptidoglycane by mass-spectrometry and chromatography and characterized 28 different muropeptide species.
+PenI clinical isolates as well as isogenic penA mutants from a penS strain have altered structure of their peptidoglycane, represented by an augmentation in muropeptides sharing a particular pentapeptide (GlcNac and MurNac).
+These structural alterations of peptidoglycane are directly linked to the structural changes of PBP2 in penI strains, suggesting that N. meningitidis isolates with diminished susceptibility to penicillin G have important alterations of their cell wall.
+Moreover, these alterations may affect the virulence of such strains, as suggested by virulence studies in the mouse model.

 |More informations on our web site|